MattMS/my-thoughts/on/coffeescript_style/README.md

 I never include more than a single space between anything.

-The only places I avoid spaces are when calling a function without parameters, or when doing an object item assignment.
+The only places I avoid spaces are when calling a function without parameters, or when assigning values in an object.

 	my_function()